 - McCloskey Lab (‘11 - ‘13) : Worked with postdoctoral fellow William Turner to differentiate mouse and human embryonic stem cells into cardiomyocytes with the conventional methods as well as nanoscale topography and electrical pacing.

 My college town had one bike shop that was exorbitantly priced and often sold me the wrong parts at a time that I had little financial stability.
 Frustrated that I had to saw off kevlar tire beads that were too small for my wheels one evening, I decided to learn the mechanics of bicycles and be self-sufficient.
 Through that experience and my mentor, Carrie Menke, strongly suggesting that I study physics, I entered the realm of physics and engineering.
-My interest would grow with each step of the way as I would later build scientific instrumentation for the Fordyce Lab such as a microarrayer, move on to tinker with larger mechanics such as Jeep 4.0L Inline 6 engine, and draft designs for my own instrumentation including a rapid response antibiotic resistance screen.
+My interest would grow with each step of the way as I would later build scientific instrumentation for the Fordyce Lab such as a microarrayer, move on to tinker with larger mechanics such as Jeep 4.0L Inline 6 engine, and draft designs for my own instrumentation including an infectious disease surveillance tool.
 I intend to make all of my own personal instrumentation open source once I have a working prototype.

-My childhood was riddled with outdoor adventures, which I credit to my parents, and has become ingrained in who I am.
+My childhood was riddled with outdoor adventures thanks to my parents and those adventures have come to play an important role in my life.
 It started with family trips, continued into Cub Scouts, and then into Boy Scouts of America (attained the highest rank of Eagle Scout at age 14), and now I venture out on my own.
-Up until June 2017, my adventures had been within the limits of California, but I hope to spend more time away from California and share these experiences on this site.
+Up until June 2017, all of my adventures had been within the limits of California, but I have begun to take my explorations out of state and out of country.
 All of the images posted on this website were either taken by me or others who have joined me on a given adventure.